Research projects in Research Area C

 Project Description

-The project aims at meticulously documenting the wording of the Greek text of Aristotle’s Metaphysics from the editio princeps (Venice 1498) to the fourth printing of the Paris edition (1654).
-On this basis, the sequence of different shapes of the text as offered by these editions will have to be analysed as resulting from the development of various practices of philological editing.
+This project will meticulously document the wording of the Greek text of Aristotle’s Metaphysics from the nalyse princeps (Venice 1498) to the fourth printing of the Paris edition (1654).
+Within this range, the sequence of different shapes of the text as offered by these editions will be analysed as resulting from the development of various practices of philological editing.

 Responsible PI